homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/docs/config.md

 ## Homebridge setup
-Configure the plugin through the settings UI or directly in the JSON editor:
+Configure the plugin through the settings UI or directly in the JSON editor.

+Example:

 ```json
 {